 Both technologies, VS Code and Eclipse Theia are available as open source projects.
 However, there is a lot of confusion, especially when it comes to the question “how open source” VS Code is.
 So, let us look at the details and directly compare to Eclipse Theia.

 Let´s start with the simple one: The platform Eclipse Theia is available under the Eclipse Public License (EPL), which permits commercial usage free of any charge and also permits building and redistributing commercial solutions on top of it also free of charge.

 When it comes to VS Code, we have to differentiate between the VS Code project on Github and the downloadable product VS Code.
-The “VS Code Open Source Project” is licensed under the MIT license, again allowing for commercial usage and distribution free of charge, even with less restrictions compared to the EPL (i.e. you do not have to publish modifications on the code, see here).
+The “VS Code Open Source Project” is licensed under the MIT license, again allowing for commercial usage and distribution free of charge, even with less restrictions compared to the EPL (i.e. you do not have to publish modifications on the code, see this FAQ).

 The downloadable product “VS Code” is actually not provided under an open source license, but under a standard, Microsoft license.
 The product is actually still free to use, but it contains specific, non open source additions, such as the branding and some telemetry features.